MicrosoftDocs/edge-developer/microsoft-edge/webview2/howto/js.md

 ---
 # Use JavaScript in WebView for extended scenarios

 Using JavaScript in WebView2 controls allows you to customize native apps to meet your requirements.
-In this article, explore how to use JavaScript in a WebView2 context.
-This article also reviews how to develop with advanced WebView2 features and functionality.
+This article explores how to use JavaScript in WebView2, and reviews how to develop using advanced WebView2 features and functionality.

 ## Before you begin

 This article assumes that you already have a working project.
-If you do not have a project and want to follow along, navigate to [WebView2 Getting Started Guide][Webview2GettingstartedWpf].
+If you do not have a project and want to follow along, navigate to the [WebView2 Getting Started Guide][Webview2GettingstartedWpf].

 ## Basic WebView2 Functions